 0.0 km drive west from information bay, turn left and cross over a collecting drain for the dam and the track then veers left.
 You are in open wandoo woodland.
 Look for birds such as rufous tree creeper and orchids, particularly sun orchids in late spring.

-0.7 km turn right at the fence and drive through wandoo/jam wattle woodland, then sheoaks at the base of the slope (check for orchids) at the base of the slope before driving uphill through wandoo/grass tree gravelly soil.
+0.7 km turn right at the fence through wandoo/jam wattle woodland, then sheoaks at the base of the slope (check for orchids) at the base of the slope before driving uphill through wandoo/grass tree gravelly soil.

 1.3 km Prickly dryandra (Banksia armata) and sphere banksia (Banksia sphaerocarpa) scrub.
 Check for sphere banksia flowers in February to April.